lammps/lammps/doc/src/fix_bond_react.rst

 result in an increase in stability.

 The *custom_charges* keyword can be used to specify which atoms' atomic charges are updated.
-When the value is set to 'no,' all atomic charges are updated to those specified by the post-reaction template (default).
+When the value is set to 'no', all atomic charges are updated to those specified by the post-reaction template (default).
 Otherwise, the value should be the name of a molecule fragment defined in the pre-reaction molecule template.
 In this case, only the atomic charges of atoms in the molecule fragment are updated.

+The *molecule* keyword can be used to force the reaction to be intermolecular, intramolecular or either.
+When the value is set to 'off', molecule IDs are not considered when searching for reactions (default).
+When the value is set to 'inter', the bonding atoms must have different molecule IDs in order to be considered for the reaction.
+When the value is set to 'intra', only atoms with the same molecule ID are considered for the reaction.

 A few other considerations: